gvwilson/sensibleadventures/nardica/nardica.md

 "You'll need some too
 if you're gonna go chasin' after that special friend o' yours in Rothera."

-"She ain't special!"
+"Honesty ain't special!"
 Iffy protested automatically.
 Still smiling,
 her foster mother pulled her into a hug and kissed the shaven top of her head, then gently pulled the door of the storage locker closed behind her.